sparrowwallet/gECC/FIXED_POINT_SOLUTION.md

 The fixed-point multiplication test in `test/ecdsa_ec_fixed_pmul.cu` was producing incorrect results.

 ## Root Cause
-The test was calling `ec_pmul_random_init()` which populated R1 with arbitrary input points, but the batch kernel `fixedPMulByCombinedDAA` expected R1 to contain precomputed multiples of the generator G.
+The test was calling `ec_pmul_init()` which populated R1 with arbitrary input points, but the batch kernel `fixedPMulByCombinedDAA` expected R1 to contain precomputed multiples of the generator G.

 ## Solution
 Created a new test kernel that directly uses the `fixed_point_mult()` device function, which correctly accesses the precomputed table from device constant memory (`ECDSACONST.d_mul_table[]`).